gillhofer/HumPi/README.md

 ### Version 0.5.1

-Once started, HumPi captures the signal from an USB-Soundcard and calculates the frequency continuously by fitting a sine wave on a one second stretch of 'sound'.
+Once started, HumPi captures the signal from an USB-Soundcard and calculates the frequency continuously by fitting a sine wave on the last second of 'sound'.
 Currently the data is stored to disk.
 In future versions it might get sent to the [netzsinus](https://github.com/netzsinus) project.

 ### Install & Run
 ```